![]() |

 No. In short – no you do not need to buy insurance, labels, or anything else from CampDoc.
 You do need to complete the paperwork with them.

-What happens if I don't complete the Health History and other Registration forms in the CampDoc system by the deadline in early June?
+What happens if I don't complete the Health History and other Registration forms in the CampDoc system by the June 1st deadline?

 Unfortunately, these forms are required.
 They contain emergency medical information as well as other permission forms.
-If they have not been completed by the deadline, your child will not be allowed to attend camp.
+If they have not been completed by the deadline, your registration will be canceled.

 Do you accept Program Credits from Council?